Personalized Nutrition Definition Proposed by Leading Nutrition Organization

 Personalized nutrition is a field that leverages human individuality to drive nutrition strategies that prevent, manage and treat diseases and optimize health.
 It is the most important lever for preventing and reversing chronic illness and obesity, as poor nutrition poses a greater threat than tobacco, inactivity or any other risk factor.

-“We now have a deep body of science underscoring the impact of nutrition as the single most powerful and modifiable determinant of our health,” said ANA Board Chair Jeffrey Blumberg, PhD, FACN, FASN, CNS-S. “Genetics represents only a very small portion of the risk for chronic disease, while the overwhelming majority of the risk comes from modifiable actions we take every day.
-And personalized nutrition interventions hold the potential to have a profound impact.”
+"We now have a deep body of science underscoring the impact of nutrition as the single most powerful and modifiable determinant of our health,” said ANA Board Chair Jeffrey Blumberg, PhD, FACN, FASN, CNS-S. “The recent leaps in personalized nutrition based on an individual’s unique biochemistry, genome, and microbiome as well as personal values holds the potential for targeted behavior change with a profound impact on mitigating chronic disease and promoting wellness.”

 “Our group of forward-thinking nutrition scientists, health professionals and thought leaders realized that a comprehensive solution was required, targeting each root of the ‘Nutrition Gap’.
 So our organizations made a historic decision to unite.
 As one unified voice, we have a powerful platform to educate, certify, advocate and connect, to champion personalized nutrition,” said Corinne Bush, Board Director of the ANA.
 “What especially excites me is that we are deeply steeped in science, not tied to a specific ideology.
 Science is our North Star.”